configcat-labs/feature-flags-in-nextjs-sample/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# Sample Application for Implementing Feature Flags in Next.js via the ConfigCat Feature Flagging Service
+# This is a companion sample application for the [**Implementing Feature Flags in Next.js with the ConfigCat Feature Flag Service**](https://configcat.com/blog/2022/04/22/how-to-use-feature-flags-in-nextjs/) article.

 This sample app is an implemention of a new feature in a Next.js application that enables you generate a random user profiles with every page load or reload.
 The feature is then connected to a feature flag to give us the control needed to plan a feature release to our users.

 ## Getting Started